Commercial/Multifamily Lending to Fall 34% in 2020

 - Dec 21, 2020

-MBA Commercial Real Estate Finance (CREF) Forecast
+MBA Commercial Real Estate Finance (CREF) Forecast; $ in billions

 There is one month left in this very challenging year for our personal lives, the economy and especially for certain sectors of commercial real estate.